Syed-Moazzam-Ali/Data-Exploration-with-SQL/README.md

 # Data-Exploration-with-SQL
-Using Netflix dataset I did some exploratory analysis
+Using Netflix dataset I did some exploratory analysis in SQL.